bodinaren/sudoku-solver/README.md

 # Sudoku Solver
 A solver of Sudoku puzzles using human techniques

-*This is still a work in progress as a lot of techniques has not yet been implemented.*
+*This is still a work in progress as there's still a bunch of advanced techniques that has not yet been implemented.
+It should be fine to sovle all easy *

 ## Current techniques supported
 * Full house